aaron-developer/terms-and-conditions/README.md

 # terms-and-conditions
-Make with html, js and css
+Made with html, js and css